BenjaminWills/programming-notes/terraform/terraform_notes.md

 1. `Implicit` - this occurs when we make a reference using string interpolation (`${x.y.attribute}`).
 So `terraform` knows which order to provision in
 2. `Explicit` - we can use the `depends_on` argument to hard code dependencies which is a list of resources.
 This way we can create an order of creation.

+The order that resources are written in the Terraform file do not reflect the order of creation during deployment, therefore it is important to identify dependencies and account for them.
 ### Output blocks

 An `output block` can capture the output of a resource block: